Information sessions, webinars and workshops

 Youth Skills provides nationally recognised training and employment support for 15–24 year olds who are engaged with Youth Justice Services or Queensland Corrective Services.

 First Start provides wage subsidies to local councils and community-based organisations to employ additional trainees.
 The program offers opportunities to young people and disadvantaged job seekers to gain nationally recognised qualifications and 12 months employment by undertaking a traineeship.
-For more information on First Start, download the First Start Guidelines for funding 2018-19 (PDF, 1 MB).
+For more information on First Start, download the First Start Guidelines for funding 2019-20 (PDF, 391KB).

 Work Start incentives